-Perhaps more important than the ability to manage events directly on Jumpstart is the built-in audience of 300,000+ diverse talent that MongoDB’s team can now reach in a single marketing push.
-“It was great to use Jumpstart as a place for talent to register, host that information, and do email follow-ups.”
+Perhaps more important than the ability to manage events directly on Canvas is the built-in audience of 300,000+ diverse talent that MongoDB’s team can now reach in a single marketing push.
+“It was great to use Canvas as a place for talent to register, host that information, and do email follow-ups.”

 Hitting their hiring goals with confidence

 As a company, MongoDB is super data-driven, and teams track and measure their success in many ways.
 For the talent team, they’re constantly working to increase:

 - - the diversity of their hiring class